twelsh37/docker-scripts/README.md

 ## docker-cleanup-selective.sh
 This is a Linux/UNIX/Mac OSX shell script that will clean up docker containers and volumes selectively based on the container names.
+It functions like its Powershell counterpart.
 The user is presented with a list of running Containers and asked to select which ones to remove.